jcgneto/CV/README.md

 # Research areas of interest

-Population genomics and epidemiology of foodborne pathogens
+Ecology, evolution, and epidemiology of foodborne pathogens

 # Publications